simoncai519/accounting_fraud/README.md

-# accounting_fraud
+# Accounting Fraud Project

 Notebook repository for Wenguang Cai's applied project.

 You would need to unzip csv file to run the notebook.